 3. The Lego Brand

-Usually, an individual is an example of transformational leadership, but sometimes a company can represent the concept as well.
+Usually, an individual is an example of transformational leadership, but sometimes a company can embody this leadership concept as well.

 Lego began in 1932 as a toy company in Denmark that made wooden toys.
 The first building blocks were invented in 1949; soon came cars, boats, people and LegoLand.